 |Profit / (Loss) before taxation ||(1622.85) ||(896.74) |

 |Tax expenses ||- ||- |

-In view of insufficient profits for the year under review the Board is unable torecommend dividend.
+In view of losses incurred by the Company during the year under review the Boardis unable to recommend dividend.

 6. FUTURE OUTLOOK

-The Companys efforts in development of new value added products are expected toyield better results.
-The company has further plans to modernize its operations at itsspinning unit.
-This will help in improving the prospects of the company in the comingyears.
+The company has further plans to establish in-house fibre dyeing facilities at itsunit.
+This will help in improving the prospects of the company in future.

 7. CORPORATE GOVERNANCE